leoliuaf/Customer-Segmentation-Analysis/README.md

 - **Cluster 5:** Low-Value, Low-Engagement Customers

 ## Actionable Insights
 **High-Value and Loyal Customers (Clusters 1 & 4)**
+- Cluster 1 & 4 represents young customer groups with high spending and frequency purchases, indicating strong loyal potential.
-- Focus on retention strategies such as loyalty programs, exclusive offers, and early access promotions.
+- *Recommendation*: Focus on retention strategies such as loyalty programs, exclusive offers, and early access promotions.

 **Growth Opportunities (Clusters 2 & 3)**
+- Older age with a male-skew profile.
+Income status is slightly unbalanced with more customers have low or medium income.
-- Design re-engagement or onboarding campaigns (e.g., win-back offers, welcome discounts) to convert these customers into repeat buyers.
+- *Recommendation*: Design re-engagement or onboarding campaigns (e.g., win-back offers, welcome discounts) to convert these customers into repeat buyers.

 **Low-Value and Low-Engagement Customers (Cluster 5)**
+- Customers in this segment have low spendings and purchase frequency, making them low priority for high cost marketing campaigns.
-- Implement low-cost marketing strategies such as newsletters or occasional promotions to maintain brand visibility with minimal cost.
+- *Recommendation*: Implement low-cost marketing strategies such as newsletters or occasional promotions to maintain brand visibility with minimal cost.

 ## Limitations
 - The analysis is limited by incomplete and inconsistent demographic data, particularly age, gender, and income.